 Employment counts.
 Occupational structures differ among establishments; therefore the number of workers surveyed by the NCS, and the total number of workers represented by the survey that is given in appendix table 1, are not intended to convey an accurate employment count; rather, they indicate only the relative importance of the occupational groups studied in the survey.

 Publication criteria.
 Not all calculated series meet the criteria for publication.
 Before any series is published, it is reviewed to make sure it meets specified statistical reliability and confidentiality criteria.
 This review prevents the publication of a series that could reveal information about a specific establishment or a series that has a large sampling error.

 The data in this report are estimates from a scientifically selected probability sample and thus are subject to sampling error.
 The relative standard error (RSE) is the standard error divided by the estimate.
 For more information on data reliability see page 9 of the BLS Handbook of Methods, chapter 8, “National Compensation Measures,” on the Internet at www.bls.gov/opub/hom/pdf/homch8.pdf.

 The NCS uses Office of Management and Budget (OMB) area definitions in selecting areas for the survey.
 See www.census.gov/programs-surveys/metro-micro.html for a list of current and historical OMB definitions.

 Appendix C lists the geographic areas surveyed under the National Compensation Survey.
 Data from areas within Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota were used to compile the estimates for the West North Central census division.
-An asterisk (*) denotes metropolitan areas that include counties in States within different census divisions.
-For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropiate census division.
+An asterisk (*) denotes metropolitan areas that cross census divisions.
+For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropriate census division.